DQ Grill & Chill to open March 29

 Milton residents are in for a treat – a DQ treat.

-Locally owned and operated by Mike McKenna, a Milton resident and restauranteur, in a news release said he is eager to open his first Dairy Queen restaurant.
+Locally owned and operated by Mike McKenna, a Milton resident and restauranteur, said he is eager to open his first Dairy Queen restaurant.

 The Milton restaurant will open for drive-thru service 10 a.m. to 10 p.m.
 Monday through Sunday and carry out will be available from 5 to 9 p.m.
 Monday through Sunday.